AuroraSloan/libft/README.md

 |ft_putchar_fd|ft_putnbr_fd |ft_split     |ft_strmapi   |ft_substr    |

 # Linked list functions
+Descriptions for these functions can be found in their .c files.

 Using malloc, free, and write as needed was permitted.
 ||||||
 |---------------|---------------|--------------|----------|-------------|